qcri/Large_Scale_LCA/README.md

 # Scaling up Discovery of Latent Concepts in Deep NLP Models

-Majd Hawasly, Fahim Dalvi, Nadir Durrani
+This repository has the code for the paper
-EACL 2024
+'Scaling up Discovery of Latent Concepts in Deep NLP Models', *Majd Hawasly, Fahim Dalvi, Nadir Durrani*, **EACL 2024**

-This repository has the code for comparing clustering algorithms for the purpose of supporting large-scale latent concept discovery in NLP models.
+comparing clustering algorithms (namely, agglomerative hierarchical clustering, leaders algorithm and K-Means) for the purpose of supporting large-scale latent concept discovery in NLP models.

 ## Activations
 The **ConceptX** library was used to generate activations per layer for BERT models.
 After installing the required dependencies (as detailed on the [library's repo](https://github.com/hsajjad/ConceptX)), the following command can be used to extract acivations of a specifc layer: